 Dextrans are neutral, water soluble polysaccharides that are extracellularly produced from saccharose by Leuconostoc bacteria (L. mesenteroides and L. dextranicum).
 Native dextrans have a high molecular weight and consist only of α-D-glucose.
 By acidic hydrolysis and fractionated precipitation also dextrans with a lower molecular weight can be obtained.
 They are currently applied in medicin e.g. as substitute for blood plasm, osmotherapeutic agent and additive for radio-opaque substances.
 Further potent applications of dextrans arise based on their biocompatibility.
-They can for instance be used as coatings for magnetic nanoparticles, coatings for sensor surfaces (left picture, sensor on the left coated, on the right uncoated) or as scaffolds for tissue engineering.
+They can for instance be used as coatings for magnetic nanoparticles, coatings for sensor surfaces (left picture, sensor on the left uncoated, on the right coated) or as scaffolds for tissue engineering.

 A key derivative in our department is the carboxymethyl dextran (CMD), which can be synthesized by esterification with chloracetic acid in a mixture of alcohol and an aqueous solution of sodium hydroxide.
 By variation of the reaction conditions the degree of substitution can be adjusted to DS = 0.7 - 1.7.
 Due to the carboxyl groups CMD is applicable for immobilization of aminogroup-containing biomolecules, active agents or linkers.
 Besides it can be used as educt for further functionalizations.
 By reaction with diamines bifunctional dextran derivatives can be prepared that possess both carboxyl and aminogroups.